SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ## Updates to Mix-Up Attacks {#MixUpUpdate}
+Mix-up attacks can occur in scenarios where an OAuth client interacts with two or more authorization servers and at least one authorization server is under the control of the attacker.

 This section updates {{Section 4.4 of !RFC9700}} to introduce additional variants of mix-up attacks that can occur when clients use distinct redirection URIs for different authorization servers, and to clarify the applicability of countermeasures to different mix-up attack variants.